“Why are you so white?”

 “Do you love me?”

-When it comes to questions adopted children have about where they came from, the lists are endless and varied.
+When it comes to questions adopted children have about where they came from, the lists are endless and varied, as different as silly and authentic.
 But like most things in life, we can find common themes and patterns among them.

 The first and most obvious thing that adopted children ask their birth parents is physical features.
 They want to know if they have the same dark skin, blue eyes, curly hair, pointy ears, birth marks, freckles, or smile as their birth parents.
 Every child loves hearing how their nose is just like Grandpa Charlie or how their eyes sparkle like Aunt Rita or how they laugh like Great Grandma Sue.
 It helps them feel connected to their family and heritage.
 Take advantage of their interest and help create a new connection with their birth parents.